sharedferret/Sparkle-Turntable-Bot/README.md

 * .l - Tells the bot to lame the current song.

+* skipwait [user] - (Enforcement only) Removes the user from the past DJ list so they can step up again.

 * pulldj - Pulls a DJ off stage after their song.

 * pullcurrent - Pulls the current DJ off stage during their song.